 3. Character strengths such as perseverance and responsibility, that help youth do well in high school, college, and their careers.

-In addition, Bearings motivates kids to be active and physically fit by promoting cycling as a recreational pursuit and as an inexpensive means of transportation.
 The bike shop serves as a vibrant community hub where kids can hang out with positive role models, while helping to eliminate idle time, which can sometimes lead to destructive behavior.

 ADVANCED JOB TRAINING